shikher7/Dog-Breed-Classifer-using-CNN-and-transfer-learning/README.md

 ### Algorithms and Techniques

-In this project, firstly, we detected the image was human or dog.
-We used openCV’s Haar feature-based cascade classifiers for human detection and pre-trained VGG- 16 model for dog breeds classifying.
+In this project, firstly, we detected the image as human or dog.
+Secondly, we classified the dog image as a dog breed.
+And also for the human image, the model classifies it to the closest dog breed similar to it.
+We used OpenCV's Haar feature-based cascade classifiers for human detection and a pre-trained VGG- 16 model for classifying dog breeds.

 CNNs are a kind of deep learning model that can learn to do things like image classification and object recognition.
 They keep track of spatial information and learn